Physical activity benefits to your body

 10. Colon

-Regular exercise reduces the risk of colorectal cancer, possibly by its effect of speeding up the movement of food through the bowels.
+Regular exercise reduces the risk of colorectal (bowel) cancer, possibly by its effect of speeding up the movement of food through the bowels.

 11. Reproductive organs

 Regular moderate to vigorous aerobic exercise has been shown to improve both libido (sex drive or desire) and sexual performance.
+It can also improve fertility, although excessive amounts of exercise may suppress libido, and in women, if coupled with excessive weight loss may cause menstrual disturbances and infertility.
+Exercise also reduces the risk of prostate cancer and ovarian cancer.

 12. Bones